-Greater Manchester unemployment rate comparisonAn unemployment rate is ranging between 3.4% in Stockport and 6.4% in Rochdale.
-UK unemployment rate is 3.8% in 2019.
+Greater Manchester unemployment rate comparisonThe unemployment rate is ranging between 3.5% in Trafford and 6.7% in Manchester.
+The UK unemployment rate was 4.5% in 2020.

 Greater Manchester net household income map